mvolkmann/blog/src/ocaml.md

   | None -> print_endline "failed to find green\n"
 ```

-## Algebraic Data Types
+## Variant Types

-Algebraic Data Types in OCaml go by many names including
-sum types, union types and variant types.
-They have many uses including enumerated values, error handling,
+Variant types have many uses including enumerated values, error handling,
 and for representing data structures whose shape can vary.

-Sum types describe alternatives.
+"Sum types" describe alternatives.
-Primitive types like `int` can be considered a sum type.
+Primitive types like `int` and variant types describe below
+are examples of sum types.

-Product types are types that hold multiple pieces of data.
+"Product types" are types that can hold
-OCaml examples include tuples, lists, and records.
+multiple pieces of data with differing types.
+Tuples and records are examples of product types.

-Lists are also sum types because they can be either an empty list
+Lists are sum types because they can be either an empty list
 or a head and tail (where the tail can be an empty list).
+Lists are also product types because they hold
+a head and a tail which have different types.

 Each variant name is called a "constructor".
 Each construtor can have an associated value of a specified type.